Princeton Tigers women's basketball: Highlights

 The Tigers first season was the 1971–72 season.
 They began play with their first ever game being played on February 2, 1972.
 The 2009–10 team began one of the best overall record streaks in Princeton women's basketball history.
 Entering the post-season with a 26–2 overall record, the Tigers were one of five teams in the country with two or fewer losses.
 The other four teams earned No. 1 seeds in the NCAA Tournament.
 Sweeping the Ivy League with a 14–0 mark, the Tigers earned a No. 12 seed to the NCAA Tournament.
 In 2011–12, Princeton was the first-ever Ivy League women's team to receive a national ranking.
 The Tigers moved into the AP Top 25 Poll, earning a No. 24 national ranking in the Week 18 poll.
 The Tigers won their third consecutive Ivy League Championship that season and earned the No. 9 seed into the NCAA Tournament.
 In 2012–13, Princeton earned the No. 9 seed, after winning the Ivy League for the fourth consecutive season.
 Niveen Rasheed earned an Associated Press All-American recognition that season.
 The 2014–15 team finished the season 31–1, 14–0 to win the Ivy League regular season title to earn an automatic trip to the 2015 NCAA Division I women's basketball tournament, which they lost to Maryland in the second round.
 The Tigers' No. 13 ranking in both the Associated Press Top-25 and USA Today Coaches polls are the highest in conference history.
 Princeton's No. 8 seed is the best an Ivy program has ever earned, and the Tigers' first round win over Green Bay was just the second NCAA victory for an Ivy team, joining No. 16 Harvard's upset over No. 1 Stanford in 1998.

 During the 2016–17 season, head coach Courtney Banghart notched her 200th win, all within her Princeton tenure.

+During the 2021–22 season, Abby Meyers led Princeton with 17.9 points and 5.8 rebounds per game, as she shot 45.9 percent from the field and 40.9 percent from three-point range.
+She ranked first in the conference in three-point percentage, effective field goal percentage, true shooting percentage, and player efficiency rating, second in scoring, third in 2-point field goal percentage (15.9%), and eighth in rebounds.
+She helped lead Princeton to a third consecutive Ivy League championship.
+Following the season she was named the Ivy League Player of the Year and a unanimous selection to the All-Ivy First Team.
+She was also named an Associated Press All-American honorable mention, becoming the fourth All-American in program history.